-100. Academic Coursework
+100: Academic Coursework

 Dietetics-related academic coursework, including distance learning, at a regionally accredited US college or university can be awarded CPEUs based on the following list.
-Under the activity description in your Step 2: Activity Log, indicate whether the coursework was taken during a semester, trimester, or quarter.
-Academic coursework that qualifies for CPE credit must be started after you have become an RDN or RD, or NDTR or DTR and must be completed in your current recertification cycle.
+Under the activity description in your Activity Log, indicate whether the coursework was taken during a semester, trimester, or quarter.
+Academic coursework that qualifies for CPE credit must be started after you have become an RD or DTR and must be completed in your current recertification cycle.
 The date of completion of academic coursework can be either the date of notification of successful course completion or the date of the final examination required for course completion; note, however, that the notification of successful completion of coursework must be received by May 31 of the last year of the recertification cycle.